bio-tools/biotoolsDocs/IFB_tools.rst

    **version**, "Version information (typically a version number) of the software applicable to this publication."

-You should specify at least the primary publication for your tool, and ideally any others that are relevant.
+* Specify at least the primary publication for your tool, and ideally any others that are relevant.
+* Pick one or more types for each publication, as applicable.

 .. note::
    You should specify **DOI** for publications (if available) and do not have to also specify **pmid** and **pmcid**.
 If you do so, then be sure to specify multiple IDs for a single publication within a single publication group.
 You can ignore **version**.